BrookeHeck/can-of-books-backend/README.md

 08-29-2022 4:59pm - Application successfully connects to the database and creates book entries based on the schema and model defined in books.js.
 It also sends that data when the server receives a get request.

 08-29-2022 03:20pm - Application handles a POST request by taking in a JSON object and adding it to the database.
 It also handles a DELETE request by removing a book from the database using an id.

+08-29-2022 03:10pm - Application handles a PUT request by taking in an ID and a object from the client and updating the object in the database with that id.

 ## Estimates